Daiteap/daiteap-platform/README.md

 # Install jq
 sudo apt-get install jq

+for Mac you can use alternatively brew install jq

 # Init environment (first start only - open new terminal, cd to ./daiteap-platform and do)
 sh docker-compose/init.sh